Skip to main content

 Molecular Underpinnings of SERM Action

-Estrogen typically provides a signal to the hypothalamus and pituitary, dampening GnRH, LH, and FSH release.
+Estrogen typically provides a negative feedback signal to the hypothalamus and pituitary, dampening GnRH, LH, and FSH release.
 By competitively binding to these receptors without fully activating them, SERMs effectively block this negative feedback.
 This leads to an increase in endogenous GnRH pulsatility and a subsequent surge in pituitary LH and FSH production, thereby stimulating testicular function.

 The Interplay of Hormonal Feedback Loops and Metabolic Context